Raising the Bar of AI-generated Image Detection with CLIP: Related work

 {\bf Frequency domain methods.} GAN-image artifacts are more easily spotted in the frequency domain and are clearly visible in the artificial fingerprint spectra \cite{durall2020watch, frank2020leveraging, dzanic2020Fourier}.
 In fact, they are caused by the up-sampling operations used in the generator, which give rise to regular spatial patterns and strong peaks in the Fourier domain.
-Interestingly, the awareness of such weakness has prompted the design of new architectures, like StyleGAN3 \cite{karras2021alias}, which explicitly avoid aliasing and reduce the above mentioned peaks.
+Interestingly, the awareness of such weakness has prompted the design of new architectures, like StyleGAN3 \cite{karras2021alias}, which explicitly avoid aliasing and reduce the above-mentioned peaks.
 In addition to such obvious artifacts, the spectral content of GAN images and real images is also known to differ significantly in the medium and high frequencies.
 Likewise, clear differences in the radial and angular spectral distributions of the DM and real images were observed \cite{corvi2023intriguing, yang2022diffusion}.
-Furthermore, it is worth observing that DM images also may present spectral peaks (see Fig.~\ref{tig:beyond}).
+Furthermore, it is worth observing that DM images may also present spectral peaks (see Fig.~\ref{tig:beyond}).
 Of course, frequency domain traces can be used to train simple detectors for ID images.
-Even more interestingly, some authors \cite{zhang2019detecting, jeong2022fingerprintnet} replicate and modify the synthesis process of known generators by introducing a series of small architectural changes in order to learn to manage also OOD test images.
-A major problem with spectral traces is that they can be easily weakened by laundering operations, both innocent (e.g., image resizing) and malicious counterforensic methods \cite{dong2022think, chandrasegaran2021closer}.
-Likewise, attackers can easily embed artificial spectral traces in a real image to make it appear as synthetic.
-This is a more general problem of low-level traces, which can be attacked in both ways and through a number of ingenious methods.
-We will show that our approach is indeed immune to such attacks and can handle a variety of distribution shift.
+Even more interestingly, some authors \cite{zhang2019detecting, jeong2022fingerprintnet} replicate and modify the synthesis process of known generators by introducing a series of small architectural changes to learn to handle even OOD test images.
+A major problem with spectral traces is their low resilience to laundering operations, both unintentional (e.g. image resizing) and intentional (e.g., counterforensic methods \cite{dong2022think,chandrasegaran2021closer, cozzolino2021spoc}).